-Mario has been serving as an elder at Reformed Faith Mission Community Church in Cape Town, South Africa, since 2013.
-RFMCC was initially planted by Mario’s brother Quinton in 2010.
+Mario has been serving as Pastor-teacher at Reformed Faith Mission Community Church in Cape Town, South Africa, since 2013.
+RFMCC was initially planted by Mario’s brother Quinton in 2010 under the oversight of Sovereign Word Ministries, a church in Kimberley that Mario planted.
 Mario quit his job and moved his family closer to the church in 2015 in order to be more devoted to the ministry.

 Testimony of Conversion